If you have any questions regarding the e-closing process, please feel free to contact Christopher Breck at (443) 695-2090 or CBreck@AdvanTitle.com

 The biggest setback is on the lending side.
 The Note and Deed of Trust are essentially the two most important mortgage documents that the borrower signs.
 Some mortgage lenders have already established an “E-Note” and “E-Vault” platform and are capable of closing your entire loan electronically.
 Essentially, the E-Note allows for the Note to be enforceable when electronically signed, and the E-Vault stores the E-Note.

-Many mortgage lenders are diligently working to transition to e-closings, and it will be no surprise to see a major influx of e-closings in the very near future.
+Many mortgage lenders are diligently working to transition to e-closings, and it will be no surprise to see a major influx of e-closings very shortly.
 We’re also keeping an eye on e-closing legislation.